International Agreement Worker Visa

 - You work for an overseas government or international organisation

-However, it may be possible to leave the UK, apply for the visa while abroad and return if it is granted.
+Note that you must apply before the expiration of your current visa.
+However, it may be possible to leave the UK, apply for a visa abroad, and return it if granted.
+Otherwise, it is not possible to switch to this visa from another.

 Sponsoring International Agreement Workers As An Employer

 Sponsoring International Agreement Workers as an employer involves facilitating the entry and employment of foreign workers under international agreements.
-In the UK context, this primarily refers to workers from European Union (EU) and European Economic Area (EEA) countries following the end of the Brexit transition period.
+In the UK context, this primarily refers to workers from the European Union (EU) and European Economic Area (EEA) countries following the end of the Brexit transition period.

 Here’s what you need to know about sponsoring international agreement workers as an employer: